-We report the detection of relatively weak and broad H$\alpha$ and Pa$\beta$ double peaked spectral features.
-The main peak of H$\alpha$ and Pa$\beta$ features seems to shift following the periodic variation of the light curve undulations, as reported by \citet{chen24} for H$\alpha$.
+We report the detection of relatively weak and broad H$\alpha$ and Pa$\beta$ double-peaked spectral features.
+The main peak of H$\alpha$ and Pa$\beta$ features seems to shift following the periodic variation of the light curve undulations, as has been reported by \citet{chen24} for H$\alpha$.
 We notice that these features become more conspicuous with time, particularly after $+100$\,days.
-The shift in the \ion{H}{I} spectral features is probably a signature of accretion of hydrogen rich material from a companion star in a binary system.
-When the spectra of the SN becomes nebular ($\textgreater +350$\,days), the hydrogen signatures are not longer detectable in the optical or in the NIR spectra, however a narrow H$\alpha$ emission most likely from the host galaxy is detected at late times ($FWHM \textless 400$\,km\,s$^{-1}$).
+The shift in the \ion{H}{I} spectral features is probably a signature of the accretion of hydrogen-rich material from a companion star in a binary system.
+When the spectra of the SN become nebular ($\textgreater +350$\,days), the hydrogen signatures are not longer detectable in the optical or in the NIR spectra; however, narrow unresolved H$\alpha$ emission most likely from the host galaxy is detected at late times ($FWHM \textless 400$\,km\,s$^{-1}$).

 The second maximum was reproduced using the analytical solutions of \citet{arnett82} with a hybrid model that combines the radioactive decay of $0.12\,M_{\odot}$ of $^{56}$Ni and the power injection from a magnetar with $P\sim 48$\,ms and $B \sim 8 \times 10^{14}$\,G. During the revision of this article, a similar hydrodynamical model of the bolometric luminosity of SN\,2022jli was presented by \citet{orellana25}.
 This demonstrates that the double-peaked light curve of SN\,2022jli could be powered by a hybrid model that includes a magnetar.
 In this scenario, the magnetar contributes to the second maximum, and moderate accretion from a companion star is necessary to produce the small light curve undulations and the weak hydrogen lines observed after the second maximum.